hrubanj/webpage/_posts/2023-08-20-journeymans-tips-on-optimizing-sql-queries.markdown

 Some SaaS database providers embed visualizers to their service.
 For many databases, there are also free versions.

 Let's see this on a simple example query.
-We want to find out if people are more likely to comment on posts from poster's with the same email domain as they have.
+We want to find out if people are more likely to comment on posts from posters with the same email domain as they have.
 (Spoiler alert: They shouldn't since the data is pseudo-random).

 ```sql
 explain